emer/axon/README.md

 Where `Norm` (80) renormalizes the concentration-based factors to a range that works well for learning.

 In larger networks, directly using the calcium flux from the `VGCC` channel (`VgccCa`) works well, but in smaller networks it typically works better to use a simpler approximation to the VGCC Ca that purely reflects spiking rate and not the other voltage-related factors that affect Ca in the actual channels.
-In either case, `VgccCa` is exponentially smoothed with a factor reflecting buffering and diffusion of these highly transient Ca signals driven by spiking:
+In either case, `VgccCa` is EWMA of with a factor reflecting buffering and diffusion of these highly transient Ca signals driven by spiking:

 ```Go
     if SpkVGCC {